murphyka/murphyka.github.io/_pages/about.md

 <hr>
 <br>

-I enjoy visualizing minimal examples of complex systems as a route to building intuition around how they work.
+Visualization can be a powerful route to building intuition around how complex systems work.
 Below is a visualization of a randomly initialized neural network that warps two-dimensional space.
 The input starts as a square and then what you're seeing is the square after passing through the network.
 Try varying the number of layers (64 units each) and the activation function!

 <br>